robotology-legacy/codyco-superbuild/README.md

 ~~~
 make update-all
 ~~~
-using make on Linux or OS X or
+using make on Linux or macOS or
 ~~~
 cmake --build . --target UPDATE_ALL
 ~~~